-Particulars CECL GECL Interest accrued but not due Tota
+Particulars GECL Interest accrued but not due Total

-Principal amount 11
+Principal amount

-As at 31 March 2023 - 22.08 0.17 22.26
+As at 31 March 2024 - - -

-As at 31 March 2022 1.61 38.18 0.27 40.06
+As at 31 March 2023 22.08 0.17 22.26

-Year of maturity 2022-23 2024-25
+Year of maturity 2023-24

-Term of Payment monthly basis monthly basis
+Term of Payment monthly basis

-Rate of Interest 7,40% 7.40%
+Rate of Interest 7.40%

-Working Capital term Ioan, include Covid 19 Emergency Credit Line (CECL) of Rs Nil (31 March 2022: Rs 161,301) sanctioned and disbursed on 6 May 2020 and Guaranteed Emergency Credit Line (GECL) of Rs 22.08 (31 March 21: Rs 38.18) sanctioned and disbursed on 11 December 2020.
-Both Ioans were sanctioned under Government of India Emergency Credit Line Scheme by State Bank of India SME Branch, Dehradun.
+^{}Working Capital term loan, include Guaranteed Emergency Credit Line (GECL) of Rs Nil (31 March 21: Rs 2,208,317) sanctioned and disbursed on 11 December 2020.
+This loan was sanctioned under Government of India Emergency Credit Line Scheme by State Bank of India SME Branch, Dehradun.

-Both CECL and GECL are secured by hypothecation of the Company's entire stock of inventories and receivables and is collaterally charged by movable property, plant and equipment of the Company.
+GECL is secured by hypothecation of the Company's entire stock of inventories and receivables and is collaterally charged by movable property, plant and equipment of the Company.